Car Insurance Claim Deadlines: Statute of Limitations by State

 Claims Against Government Entities

 If the accident involved a government vehicle (police car, school bus, city maintenance truck), the rules work in the opposite direction — your deadline is typically much shorter, not longer.
-Many states require formal written notice to the government agency within 30 to 180 days of the accident, often as a precondition to filing any lawsuit at all.
+Across most states, formal written notice to the government agency is required within 30 to 180 days of the accident — often as a precondition to filing any lawsuit at all.
+In Georgia, you may have as little as 6 months to file a notice under the Georgia Tort Claims Act.
+In Oklahoma, notice must be filed within one year with the appropriate government office, followed by a 90-day review period before a lawsuit can be filed.
+Missing the government notice deadline is treated as "forever barred" in many jurisdictions, with virtually no judicial exceptions.

 Pincher's Pro Tip